rpm-software-management/dnf/doc/api_base.rst

   .. method:: __init__()

     Init an instance with a reasonable default configuration.
 The constructor takes no arguments.

+  .. method:: close()

+    Close all external handles the object holds.
+This is called automatically via context manager mechanism if the instance is handled using the ``with`` statement.

   .. method:: fill_sack([load_system_repo=True, load_available_repos=True])